TonyMacarony2/REST_Projekt/README.md

 --------------------- Rest API Project - Overview ----------------------------------

-Small Rest API project that was coded for a software engineering class at BBZ in Schaffhausen.
+Small C++ REST-API project that was coded for a software engineering class at BBZ in Schaffhausen.

 The user can choose between a zen quote or a cat fact, as well as specify a number of entries up to 5.